IshanMehta115/Applied-Cryptography/Assignment-2/RSA/README.md

 ## Security Note

 RSA is a widely used encryption method.
-Always ensure that you follow best practices for secure key management and use encryption responsibly.<br>
+Always ensure that you follow best practices for secure key management and use encryption responsibly.
-Although the algorithm is correct.
-It is advised to not use it in real-life.